Where To Eat In Exmouth? 23 Amazing Places You Gotta Check Out!

-Most of us plan for the many things to do in the Ningaloo Reef, but often forget an underrated fact – where to eat?
-Exmouth thankfully has several fantastic food places that are worth including in your itinerary, too.
+Most of us plan for the many things to do in the Ningaloo Reef, and after a big day of adventures, feeling hungry but with no idea – where to eat?
+From food trucks to craft beer breweries, Exmouth thankfully has a lot of choice.

-We explored them all, you’ll just have to take your pick – a fancy restaurant or a cosy café?
+You’ll just have to take your pick – a fancy restaurant or a cosy café?
 A beer or an ice cream to fight the heat?
-Here’s the rundown of them all.
+Here’s the inside scoop of them all.

 They are in a general order, just depends on what you feel like.